SaurabhSingh907/Weather-prediction/README.md

-Project Title: Weather Data Analysis and Temperature Prediction
+#Weather Data Analysis and Temperature Prediction

 Project Goal: To predict the maximum daily temperature (tmax) for a weather station using a Ridge Regression model.